mirirtiqa/firefly-app/README.md

-# GitHub Codespaces ♥️ Jupyter Notebooks

-Semester Project  - Use a Natural Algorithm to solve a real-world problem
+Semester Project Part 2 - Use a Natural Algorithm to solve a real-world problem

-One of the most common real-world problem is get the global minima or maxima of any function.
+The problem chosen : Constrained Continuous Optimisation problem

-This problem was chosen to solve using a firefly algorithm
+This problem was chosen to solve using Firefly Algorithm.

-A dummy function was chosen as an objective function.
+A quadratic function was chosen as an objective function.
+The objective function in this implementation can be set to any other function as well.

 This function can be changed.
 The firefly algorithm has parameters: alpha value, beta, gamma, delta and these values can be tuned.